Aimanski12/react-native-p03/README.md

 ## Contributing

 If you find bugs with this project, pull requests are always welcome.
 You can [create an issue here](https://github.com/Aimanski12/react-native-p03/issues/new).
-Your :start: are also greatly appreciated.
+Your :star: are also greatly appreciated.

 ## Author